hello-ulises/ulises.us/_posts/2019-09-19-the-school-for-temporary-liveness-reading-room.md

 Ulises will also host a pop-up shop during select hours.
 Browse a selection of domestic and international titles—including independent art publications and artists’ books—on critical theory, embodied practice, Black radical thought and other concepts key to the School for Temporary Liveness.

-Shop Hours
+Shop Hours:
 Wednesday, Sept.
-25, 6–7pm
+25, 6–7pm;
 Friday, Sept.
-27, 6–8pm
+27, 6–8pm;
 Saturday, Sept.
-28, 4–8pm
+28, 4–8pm;
 Sunday, Sept.
-29, 12-4pm
+29, 12-4pm;
 Wednesday, Oct.
-2, 4-8pm
+2, 4-8pm.

-Philadelphia Art Alliance at University of the Arts Mon–Fri: 4–10pm, Sat: 4pm–12am, Sun: 12am–4pm
+This school is free and for the public.
+Anyone can be a student.

+STL is presented by University of the Arts School of Dance and has been supported by The Pew Center for Arts & Heritage.